 Carrot fly is a particularly destructive pest.
 Most active between May and October the larvae of these small black flies feed on carrot roots.
 The larvae also tunnels into the root causing rot.

 Once carrot fly is present you can’t get rid of it.
 Prevention, therefore, is essential.
-Cover young crops with fleece tunnels.
-Alternatively surrounding the crops with 2 ft high barriers of polythene will prevent the low-flying female flies from targeting your crop.
+Cover young crops of carrots with fleece tunnels.
+Alternatively surrounding the crops of carrots with 2 ft high barriers of polythene will prevent the low-flying female flies from targeting your crop.

-Some varieties such as Flyaway, and Resistafly are resistant to carrot fly.
+Some varieties of carrots such as Flyaway, and Resistafly are resistant to the fly.

 Aphid infestations are best washed away with a blast from a hosepipe.
 An application of soapy water or neem oil can also be used to get rid of particularly persistent infestations.

-Whether you are learning how to grow carrots alongside other crops or you are an experienced gardener, you should plan your garden to take advantage of companion planting.
+Whether you are learning how to grow carrots alongside other crops or you are an experienced gardener, you should plan your garden to take advantage of companion planting when you plant carrots.

 You will find as you learn how to grow carrots that they are a popular companion plant.
-They work particularly well with tomatoes.
+Carrots work particularly well with tomatoes.
 Tomatoes produce a chemical called solanine.
 This repels carrot flies.
-Additionally, tomato plants provide shade to keep the carrot crop cool.
-Onions and leeks also emit scents that deter carrot flies and other pests.
+Additionally, tomato plants provide shade to keep the crop cool.
+Onions and leeks also emit scents that deter flies and other pests.

 Many people like to grow Chives alongside carrots.
 The fragrance of the Chive plants can help to enhance the flavor of the carrot roots.
 Lettuce, Rosemary and Sage are also commonly planted alongside carrots.